 It’s not just US-based production either.
 Some overseas factories and suppliers faced far more rigid and lengthy shut-downs, slowing or altogether stymying production.

 We’ve talked about a lot of nationwide and worldwide factors that are causing our building prices to increase.
 Closer to home, there is an added strain.
 Due to massive growth in Cheyenne and Northern Colorado areas as well as COVID-based labor changes, a shortage of subcontractor availability is leading to increased contractor prices.
 Contractors are charging more and contractors are being brought in from out of town.
 Both situations contribute to an increase in subcontractor labor costs.

 Not a Gateway Increase But an Industry Increase

 Large construction companies have huge margins.
 When costs go up, they can usually afford to take a temporary hit without changing their prices much.
 Now, even the big guys are increasing prices.

 The local companies like Gateway?
 We already run a tight ship, keeping our costs low and passing most of that savings on to our customers.
 Though annual pricing increases are normal and accepted in the housing industry, like most others, the COVID-19 pandemic has been particularly hard on the entire housing marketing from a buyer’s standpoint.

 In the Market for a House?
 What You Can Expect

-Whether building your own home or buying an existing one, expect to pay more than you would have 12, 6 or even 3 months ago.
-The one (major) benefit of building over buying is you can avoid the bidding wars, sacrifices, and trepidation of fighting for the few houses in the existing inventory.
-When you buy from Gateway, your trusted builder partner, you know where your house will be, what it will look like, and when it’ll be ready – without having to drag your kids through open houses every Saturday!
+Whether building your own home or buying an existing one, expect to pay more than you would have 12, six or even three months ago.
+The one (major) benefit of building over buying is you can avoid the bidding wars, sacrifices and trepidation of fighting for the few houses in the existing inventory.
+When you buy from Gateway, a trusted builder partner, you know where your house will be, what it will look like and when it’ll be ready — without having to drag your kids through open houses every Saturday!